VowcicefskiJ/CS-230-R3226-Operating-Platforms-24EW3/README.md

     Frontend: HTML5, CSS3, JavaScript for a dynamic and responsive design.
     Backend: Node.js and Express.js for server-side logic.
-    Database: MongoDB for data storage.
+    Database: MongoDB for data storage
-    Deployment: Utilizes Docker and Kubernetes for efficient deployment and scaling.

 For any inquiries or further information be contact below: